Armavir, Armenia: Economy and Transportation

 Since its foundation, Armavir has gradually developed as an important centre for industries, as well as services.
 The industry of the town is mainly based on food-processing and building materials production.

 The cotton mill of Armavir opened in 1928 was the first industrial plant of the town.
-The Hoktemberyan Cannery, which opened in 1943, was among the largest food-processing plants in the Soviet Union.
+The Hoktemberyan Cannery, which opened in 1943, was among the largest food-processing plants in the Soviet Union [14].
 The Armavir branch of the Yerevan Brandy Company has operated since 1966.
 The glass factory of Armavir is a major glass container producer for the entire republic.
 There is a water treatment facility in the eastern suburbs of the town.

 As a provincial centre, Armavir is home to many branches of prominent banks currently operating in Armenia.
 Armavir air base was built near the town during the early 20th century and became one of the largest jet pilot training centers for the Soviet Air Force.

+The town of Armavir is founded on the basis of the train station operating since 1927, as a railway junction between Yerevan and Leninakan/Gyumri [20].
+The station was renovated in the 2000s.
+In November 2009, the station was provided with an electric locomotive that connects Armavir with the Aragatsavan station and northwestern Armenia.
+The town is also connected with Yerevan and central Armenia through the M-5 Motorway.
+The H-17 regional road connects Armavir with Gyumri and other parts of northern Armenia.